 The Bible tells us the elders were trembling when the prophet showed up (v 4).
-Samuel terrified the elders, so when he asked for all the sons, the elders would make sure they were there.
+Samuel terrified the elders, so when God’s prophet asked for all the sons, the elders would make sure they were there.

 But they excluded David.
-Some suggest this happened because he was the youngest, but that doesn’t make sense.
-But if he was not a true son (illegitimate), the elders could rationalize not including David.
+Some suggest this happened because he was the youngest, but considering the fear they had of Samuel, that doesn’t make sense.
+However, if David was not a true son (illegitimate), the elders could rationalize not including David.

-But nevertheless when Samuel realized that none of the sons before him was the one God chose, he asked if there were any others.
-They quickly brought David in from the fields and Samuel anointed him as king.
+Nevertheless, when Samuel realized that none of the sons before him was the one God chose, the prophet asked if there were any others.
+The elders quickly brought David in from the fields and Samuel anointed him as king.

 But a comment on the article by Dr. J. Watson got me thinking, he wrote in part:

 “For one thing, you are giving Jewish commentaries far too much credibility.
 Plus, if this totally groundless theory were true, then David would have been a bastard and would not have been allowed to enter into the congregation of the Lord (Deut.
 23:2), which he did do, of course, many times with great delight ( )… — Dr. J. D. Watson, pastor/author”